uPlexa/uplexa/README.i18n.md

 The uPlexa command line tools can be translated in various languages.
 If you wish to contribute and need help/support, contact the uPlexa Team, come chat on `#translations` (Discord) - https://discord.gg/a7mAQwJ

-In order to use the same translation workflow as the [Monero Core GUI](https://github.com/monero-project/monero-gui), they use Qt Linguist translation files.
+In order to use the same translation workflow as the [uPlexa Core GUI](https://github.com/uPlexa/uplexa-gui), they use Qt Linguist translation files.
 However, to avoid the dependencies on Qt this normally implies, they use a custom loader to read those files at runtime.

 ### Tools for translators